-The easiest way to understand how to implement our approach is to explain it within the context of a problem.
-We will use a modified form of the Santa Fe Trail Problem.
-The unmodified Santa Fe Trail Problem, which is fully described in [18], involves placing an artificial Ant on a 32×32 grid.
-The Ant starts out facing east.
-At each time step the Ant can turn left, turn right, walk one step forward, or do nothing.
-Food pellets have been randomly scattered on the grid points and the objective is to have the Ant consume as much food as possible within a given number of time steps.
-The grid is the operational environment for the Ant and a control strategy tells the Ant how to circumnavigate the grid.
-Figure 4 shows how a control strategy is encoded in a FSM.
-Sanchez et. al [19] have recently shown that EAs can evolve FSMs that encode high performance control strategies for this problem.
+The original Santa Fe Trail Problem, which is fully described in [20], involves placing an artificial ant on a 32×32 grid.
+The ant starts out facing east.
+At each time step the ant can turn left, turn right, walk one step forward, or do nothing.
+Food pellets have been randomly scattered on the grid points and the objective is to have the ant consume as much food as possible within a given number of time steps.
+The grid is the operational environment for the ant and a control strategy tells the ant how to navigate around the grid.
+Fig. 4 shows how a control strategy is encoded in a FSM.
+Sanchez et al. [21] have recently shown that EAs can evolve FSMs that encode high performance control strategies for this problem.

 As previously stated, the objective of our research effort is to see if our approach can quickly evolve safe control strategies.
-Consequently, we will need a modified version of the Santa Fe Trail Problem that adds a safety component.
-We call this new version the Hazardous Santa Fe Trail Problem because it introduces hazards-i.e., unsafe conditions-that the control strategy must avoid.
-These hazards are "black holes", which are randomly placed at vacant grid locations.
-If the Ant steps into a black hole, it dies.
-The FSMs we
+Consequently, we need a modified version of the Santa Fe Trail Problem that adds a safety component.
+We call this new version the Hazardous Santa Fe Trail Problem because it introduces hazards, i.e., unsafe conditions, that the control strategy must avoid.
+These hazards are "black holes," which are randomly placed at vacant grid locations.
+If the ant steps into a black hole, it dies.